 - Shower Floors

 Giani was developed as an easy and fun experience to allow your creative flair to come out.
 It's complete with prepackaged mineral paints, a unique primer that adheres to laminate, an extremely hard, clear topcoat and all of the necessary tools assembled for you in one convenient kit.
-So now, regardless of your painting experience, you can quickly and easily create a stunning Giani marble countertop that locks out moisture and resists bacteria.
+Regardless of your painting experience, you can quickly and easily create the authentic look of marble.
 For a detailed look on how to apply Giani, check out our Painting With Giani video page, or download our Detailed Written Instructions.

 How long does it take?